mayorgalu/mayorgalu/README.md

 - 😄 Pronouns: ...
 She/Her

--I practice mindful surfing for myself but I volunteer teaching yoga and mindfulness to really stressed out kids.
+- I practice mindful surfing for myself but I volunteer teaching yoga and mindfulness to really stressed out kids.
 Did you know you can meditate while you code?